Magento 2: Models, Resource Models and Collections in 2026

 • The method create() of \Magento\Framework\App\Bootstrap class is called in the index.php file.
 It calls the self public static method createObjectManagerFactory().

-• The method createObjectManagerFactory() calls self method createConfigFilePool() which creates a ConfigFilePool object and returns ObjectManagerFactory object where ConfigFilePool was set as a parameter.
+• The method createObjectManagerFactory() calls the self method createConfigFilePool(), which creates a ConfigFilePool object and returns an ObjectManagerFactory object where the ConfigFilePool was set as a parameter.

 (ObjectManagerFactory is an object with complex operations.
-A global configuration creating is one of such operations.)
+A global configuration creation is one of such operations.)

 The \Magento\Framework\App\ResourceConnection contains fields and methods for operating with data from global configuration.
 It concerns the data from app/etc/env.php file.
 For example, ResourceConnection::DEFAULT_CONNECTION is default value and corresponds to [‘db’ => [‘connection’ => [‘default’ => […]]]]: